slidevjs/slidev/guide/export.md

 ```

 The dist will be avaliable under `dist/` and then you can host them on [GitHub Pages](https://pages.github.com/), [Netlify](https://netlify.app/), [Vercel](https://vercel.com/), or whatever you want.
 And share your slides to the world with a single link.

+> Please note there are some issues on build mode with the Monaco integrations.
+We will focus on the overall features of Slidev and deal with it later.